Prescription Medication for Severe Acne: Everything You Need to Know

 If you’ve experienced severe acne for most of your life, it can make you feel insecure, dirty, ashamed, or embarrassed.
 Not only that, but it’s frustrating to put in so much effort without results.

-Even when you begin an acne medication treatment plan, remember to continue taking care of yourself.
+Even when you begin medication for severe acne treatment plan, remember to continue taking care of yourself.
 This means:

 - Wash your face no more than twice a day to control oil and bacteria